-• You can normally choose to take benefits from age 55.
+• You can normally choose to take benefits from age 55 (age 57 from 6 April 2028).
 However, in certain circumstances, such as serious ill-health or where you have a protected retirement age, you may be able to take your benefits earlier.